atillasaadat/Geneticheck/README.md

 ```
 # Getting Started

 To run the Genetic Report Image Detection, simply run `python geneDetection_gcloud.py`.
 This script outputs the detection PASS/FAIL of the Gene in the filename and creates an image copy with a bouding box of all Gene instances.
+This script has a **100%** detection accuracy for all sample images.

 An opensource alternative was also written, however does not acheive the 100% accuracy the Google Cloud method achieves: `python geneDetection_pytesseract.py`